-They review the pipeline, and check that Publish Web Projects and Zip Published Projects are selected.
+They review the pipeline and check to ensure that Publish Web Projects and Zip Published Projects are selected.

-In Triggers, they enable continuous integration, and add the master branch.
-This ensures that each time the solution has new code committed to the master branch, the build pipeline starts.
+In Triggers, they enable continuous integration and add the main branch.
+This ensures that the build pipeline starts each time the solution has new code committed to the main branch.

 They select Save & Queue to start a build.

-After the build completes, they configure a release pipeline using Azure App Service Deployment.
+After the build finishes, they configure a release pipeline by using Azure App Service Deployment.

-They add an artifact and select the build they just configured.
+They add an artifact and select the build that they've configured.

-They select the lightning bolt icon on the artifact, and enable continuous deployment.
+They select the lightning bolt icon on the artifact and then set continuous deployment to Enabled.

 In Environment, they select 1 job, 1 task under Staging.

-After selecting the subscription, and app name, they open the Deploy Azure App Service task.
+After selecting the subscription and web app name, the admins open the Deploy Azure App Service task.
 The deployment is configured to use the staging deployment slot.
 This automatically builds code for review and approval in this slot.

 In the Pipeline, they add a new stage.

-They select Azure App Service deployment with slot, and name the environment Prod.
+They select Azure App Service deployment with slot and then name the environment Prod.

-They select 1 job, 2 tasks, and select the subscription, app service name, and the staging slot.
+They select 1 job, 2 tasks and then select the subscription, the app service name, and the staging slot.

 They remove the Deploy Azure App Service to Slot from the pipeline.
 It was placed there by the previous steps.